psxpaul/office365-checker/README.md

 Installing via Chrome Web Store
 -------------------------------
-1. Click [here](https://chrome.google.com/webstore/detail/office365-mail-checker/cbefiefjdpebjofikekaolbbninhoeba) to go to the Office365 Chrome Web Store page
+This extension is no longer available in the Chrome Web Store due to reasons
-2. Click the *Add to Chrome* button

 Installing Unpacked (best for local development)
 ------------------------------------------------
 1. Clone this repo